WangcsShuai/kevinzakka.github.io/_posts/2016-09-26-applying-deep-learning.markdown

 Thus this trend is more prevalent in the big data realm where hand engineering effectively gets replaced by end-to-end approaches and bigger neural nets combined with a lot of data tend to outperform all other models.

-**ML and HPC team cooperation**

-The rise of big data has put pressure on companies in the sense that a *Computer Systems* team is now required.
+**ML and HPC team cooperation.** The rise of big data has put pressure on companies in the sense that a *Computer Systems* team is now required.
 This is because some of the high-performance computing (HPC) applications require highly specialized knowledge and it is difficult to find researchers and engineers with sufficient knowledge in both fields.
 Thus, cooperation from both teams is the key to boosting performance in AI companies.

-**Categorizing DL models**

-Work in DL can be categorized in the following 4 buckets.
+**Categorizing DL models.** Work in DL can be categorized in the following 4 buckets.

 <p align="center">
  <img src="/assets/app_dl/bucket.svg" width="350">